Our thinking

 Laws/Regulations directly regulating AI (the “AI Regulations”)

 Currently, there are no specific laws, statutory rules, or regulations in the Czech Republic that directly regulate artificial intelligence (AI).
-The Czech Republic is not expected to enact its own complex regulation of AI, as the EU AI Act is expected to fulfill this function for all EU Member States.
+The Czech Republic is not expected to enact its own complex regulation of AI, as the EU AI Act will fulfill this function for all EU Member States.
 However, the Czech Republic is active on the AI policy level and shall adopt national AI Regulations where the EU AI Act provides for its adaptation (similar to other EU Member States).

 The Czech Republic released a National Artificial Intelligence Strategy (NAIS) in May 2019, with the aim to support the development and use of AI.1 The strategy was developed in cooperation between the Ministry of Industry and Trade, various research institutions, the private sector, and industry professionals from the general public based on the Innovation Strategy of the Czech Republic 2019-20302 and Resolution No. 629 of October 3, 2018 of the Czech government on the Digital Czech Republic (i.e., the strategy for digitization in the Czech Republic, which rests on three pillars – EU collaboration of the Czech Republic in the realm of the digital agenda; digitization of the public administration; and preparing society and the economy for digitization through collaborative efforts).3